Region-free explicit model predictive control for linear systems on Hilbert spaces: Explicit solution of the pQP

-We next apply Lemma \ref{lem:KT} to \eqref{eq:QPobjz} and \eqref{eq:FkDef}, for a fixed parameter value $\theta_n\in X\times U$, in order to get a Hilbert-space analogue of \cite[Thm 2]{BMDP02}.
-The resulting theorem is stronger than most similar results presently in the explicit MPC literature, because under the Slater assumption, we obtain that the minimizer is an affine function of the parameter $\theta_n$, without assuming that the \emph{linear independence constraint qualification (LICQ)} holds at $\bz_*(\theta_n)$, i.e., we do not need that $G^\dA$ is surjective; here the notation $G^\dA$ means $G$ projected onto the components in $\R^{\widetilde p}$ which are indexed in $\dA$.
-In fact, it is easily verified that
+We next apply Lemma \ref{lem:KT} to \eqref{eq:mpQP}, for a fixed parameter value $\theta_n\in X\times U$, in order to get a Hilbert-space analogue of \cite[Thm 2]{BMDP02}.
+The resulting theorem is stronger than most similar results presently in the explicit MPC literature, because we obtain that the minimizer is an affine function of the parameter $\theta_n$, without assuming that the \emph{linear independence constraint qualification (LICQ)} holds at $\bz_*(\theta_n)$, i.e., we do not need that $G^\dA$ is surjective.
+In fact, if $H$ is invertible, then

-so that the LICQ condition holds if and only if the matrix $G^\dA H^{-1}(G^\dA)^*$ invertible.
+so that the LICQ condition holds if and only if the matrix $G^\dA H^{-1}(G^\dA)^*$ is invertible.
 In the theorem, we more generally replace this inverse by the pseudoinverse $(G^\dA H^{-1}(G^\dA)^*)^{[-1]}$, where we denote